 In my opinion, NO, smartwatches are not a waste of money.

-Smartwatches don’t only tell the time like normal watches but they help in tracking fitness, measuring your heart rates & blood pressure, general health monitoring, getting easy access to your notifications, calls, messages and a bunch of other useful features.
+Smartwatches don’t only tell the time like normal watches but they help in tracking fitness, keeping track of your heart rate & blood pressure, general health monitoring, getting easy access to your notifications, calls, messages, and a bunch of other useful features.

-When comparing the advantages of smartwatches with their disadvantages as mentioned in this article, the advantages greatly surpass the disadvantages showing that these devices are very well worth it even in 2021.
+When comparing the advantages of smartwatches with their disadvantages as mentioned in this article, the advantages greatly surpass the disadvantages showing that these devices are very well worth it.

-If you’re someone who is really conscious about your health and fitness, then getting a smartwatch can be of huge importance and i personally recommend you get one.
+If you’re someone who is really aware of your health and fitness, then getting a smartwatch can be of huge importance and I personally recommend you get one.

 It’s now over to you.
-What do you think about smartwatches in 2021?
+What do you think about smartwatches?
 Are they worth it in your opinion?
 Would you recommend a smartwatch to someone?
 Let me know in the comments down below.